parallax/developer-docs/docs/guides/next-gen-images/README.md

 ### WebP Support

-WebP is natively supported in Google Chrome and the Opera browser, however Edge and Firefox both have announced that they are adding / have already added WebP support in their future releases.
-This makes WebP the most beneficial image format to impliment.
+WebP is natively supported in Google Chrome and the Opera browser, however, Edge and Firefox both have announced that they are adding/have already added WebP support in their future releases.
+This makes WebP the most beneficial image format to implement.

 [![WebP support (January 2019)](./webp-jan-2019.png)](https://caniuse.com/#feat=webp)

 ### WebP Generation

 There are plenty of generators online to create WebP images in the browser.
 Additionally, there is now lots of software that will let you export images in WebP format - there's even a [WebP Photoshop plugin](http://telegraphics.com.au/sw/product/WebPFormat#webpformat)!
-The easiest way to get WebP images however is to intergrate WebP generation into your task runner.
+The easiest way to get WebP images, however, is to integrate WebP generation into your task runner.

 #### Gulp